karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

 );
 ```

-Also, not really want I want, this is an innefficient query as well, since it needs to scan the person table twice.
+Also, not really want I want, since this query is innefficient as well it will scan the person table twice.
 With another prompt, and a hint to use a correlated subquery, ChatGPT finally has a similar answer to mine
 ```sql
 SELECT *
 FROM person